 6. An understanding of group dynamics

 Most essential of all, your facilitator should have a grasp of the team dynamics.
 A team is a living creature with a lot of complexities and nuances.
 Some of your team members love being picked out, others dread it.
-On the other hand, you have team mates who would rather communicate their ideas directly to the facilitator for one reason or another.
+On the other hand, you have teammates who would rather communicate their ideas directly to the facilitator for one reason or another.
 To bring an entire group of different people and lead them across a productive discussion is a hard task; it helps to get to know each individual in the room first and, if possible, the dynamics that exist between team members.

 Facilitation Skills Training: Build better teams and bring life to your meetings

 A simple skill such as asking instead of telling is the best example showing how you can improve your company's facilitation skills.
 It all begins with a single step: getting proper training.
-Although some people are born meeting facilitators, investing time and resources in a facilitation skills training course will go a long way to develop active listening skills, time management or preventing one person from taking a meeting over.
+Although some people are born meeting facilitators, investing time and resources in a facilitation skill training course will go a long way to develop active listening skills, time management or preventing one person from taking a meeting over.
 Furthermore, learning facilitation skills could help you improve and better apply your skills to different career settings.